-Like so much of the department of The Gard, Uzès became Calvinist as the ideas from the Reformation came south down the Rhone Valley and The Regordane Way.
+Like so much of the department of The Gard, Uzès became Calvinist.
+The ideas from the Reformation came south, either down the Rhone Valley or along the legendary Regordane Way.
 A Huguenot stronghold, it was the fifth largest Protestant town in France at the time of The Religious Wars.

 Along with so many of the region’s towns, it saw the destruction of all of its churches and temples.
-Roland Laporte, one of the key players in the conflict that became known as the ‘Camisard War,’ was betrayed and shot in Uzes after a tip off in August 1704.
-Those wishing to learn more about this rebellion, and perhaps join a themed hike to explore further its history, can read our article on the Camisard conflict.
-There is much to be learned about Uzès from themed historical rambling and the hinterland of the Eure valley and the Gorge d’Alzon are a delight to hike, affording some spectacular views of the town.
+Roland Laporte, one of the key players in the the ‘Camisard War,’ was betrayed and shot in Uzès after a tip off in August 1704. .

 The Region and Villages of Uzège